Code-Institute-Submissions/safetree/README.md

 ### Other Credits

-Wording for about/info sections was assisted by [this research article on family enrichment adventure therapy](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7163833/)
+- Wording for about/info sections was assisted by [this research article on family enrichment adventure therapy](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7163833/)

-My CI mentor for assisting in planning and preparing for milestone project.
+- My CI mentor for assisting in planning and preparing for milestone project.

-Anna Greaves & Jim Morel for their respective webinars regarding writing a README and completing Milestone Project 1
+- Anna Greaves & Jim Morel for their respective webinars regarding writing a README and completing Milestone Project 1

-CodeInstitute lessons on user centric front-end development
+- CodeInstitute lessons on user centric front-end development
+- Codeinstitute Slack channel for peer code review

-Jonas Schmedtmann for his advanced CSS course on Udemy, which I completed in [September 2020](https://res.cloudinary.com/cjcon90/image/upload/v1604854568/certs/2020.09.09_udemy_advanced_css_uw7ywc.jpg)
+- Jonas Schmedtmann for his advanced CSS course on Udemy, which I completed in [September 2020](https://res.cloudinary.com/cjcon90/image/upload/v1604854568/certs/2020.09.09_udemy_advanced_css_uw7ywc.jpg)